wizaj/covid19-ussd/README.md

 ### COVID-19 Self Reporting USSD Utility
+### Questions?
 ### https://twitter.com/wizaj

 ### How to run

-- Install node.js version ver >5.x.x
+- Install node.js version > 5.x.x
-- Install mysql (create user for it, and database covid19ussd)
+- Install mysql, create user for database covid19ussd, give all permissions

-### Create a .env file at the root of the project with the following configs
+### Create a .env file at the root of the project folder with the following config

 ```
 PORT=